Site icon Winhelponline

 sfc /scannow

-For more information, refer to Microsoft articles Use the System File Checker tool to repair missing or corrupted system files and How to analyze the log file entries that the Microsoft Windows Resource Checker (SFC.exe) program generates
+For more information, refer to Microsoft articles Use the System File Checker tool to repair missing or corrupted system files and Analyze the log file entries that SFC.exe generates

 I hope that helps repair the component store and restore the Windows 10/11 system files.